Main

 There is a no Marshall listed in the 1810 Tax Rolls for Claiborne Co. so he may not have owned the land he lived on or it was taxed by Warren Co.

 In the 1823 Tax Rolls for Claiborne Co.
-MS, on page 10 line 48 there is a "Reuben Marshall", with 1 poll (white person) and 1 slave.
+MS, on page 10 line 28 there is a "Reuben Marshall", with no land and 1 poll (white male) and 1 slave.

-Daughter Sarah Ann married Horatio Nelson Spencer (1798-1876), who was born in CT, graduated from Yale in 1821 and came to Port Gibson MS in 1828.
+On Apr 19, 1832, daughter Sarah Ann married Horatio Nelson Spencer (1798-1876), who was born in CT, graduated from Yale in 1821 and came to Port Gibson MS in 1828.
 Both are buried in Wintergreen Cemetery in Port Gibson.
 Photos of inscriptions at Sarah's grave, H.N.
-Spencer's grave [find-a-grave, website].
+Spencer's grave They had 10 sons but only four of them survived childhood [Find-a-grave, website].

 Sources: